 Tracy Swartz, @TracySwartz

-The Illinois and Chicago Departments of Transportation are hosting a meeting July 8 about how to improve North Lake Shore Drive.
-The open house will be held 1 to 7 p.m. at the Drake Hotel, 140 E. Walton Place.
+The Illinois and Chicago Departments of Transportation are hosting an open house about how to improve North Lake Shore Drive.
+The meeting will be 1 to 7 p.m.
+Tuesday at the Drake Hotel, 140 East Walton Place.
 Go to northlakeshoredrive.org for more information.

 A weekly dispatch from a CTA station of note

 It's been about two years since the Granville station in Edgewater reopened after a six-week closure to make improvements to the stationhouse as part of an $86 million project to fix and beautify seven North Side Red Line stations.

 In comparison with other Red Line stations on the North Side, Granville isn't as decrepit.
 It is accessible for riders with disabilities, unlike some northern Red Line stops.
 Though its neighbor to the north, Loyola, underwent an extensive renovation recently, and there is a proposal to upgrade stations from Lawrence to Bryn Mawr, there has been no announcement on any planned improvements to Granville.